KrutavShah/MBP-Wireless-Upgrade/README.md

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License][cc-by-nc-nd].

-Distribution of this product without credit is not allowed.
+Distribution and modification of this project without giving proper credits is not allowed.
 For commercial usage of this project, the express permission of the project maintainer is necessary.

 [![CC BY-NC-ND 4.0][cc-by-nc-nd-image]][cc-by-nc-nd]